auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 Using API keys is typically appropriate for a service-to-service interaction, as illustrated below.
 However, there are several downsides to this approach:

-* placing a secret with a long lifetime on the client is risky, since clients are easier to compromise;
+* Placing a secret with a long lifetime on the client is risky (clients are easier to compromise);
-* creating a framework to issue and manage API keys requires a secure implementation that can be challenging to develop.
+* Creating a framework to issue and manage API keys requires a secure implementation that can be challenging to develop.

 ![](/media/articles/integrations/aws-api-gateway/aws-api-gateway-key.png)